Sometimes life is hard. Am I right?

 We are going through a season of “hard” here at our house.

-That unknown is excruciatingly difficult.
+The unknown of difficult times is excruciatingly difficult.
 Thankfully I have a strong mind, body, faith and trust in God, family and support network.
 For these things, I am grateful.

 Besides the unknown, the thing I find hardest during difficult seasons is that life keeps going.
 Time marches on.
 It’s such a hard reality to face in the middle of grief, in the middle of challenges, in the middle of the unknown.
 Time…it marches on.
 And, as much as we try to slow it down, it keeps moving.
 And we must move with it.